lutang123/business_card_flutter/README.md

 A new Flutter application.

-For detailed code, see "main.dart"
+For detailed code, see the folder lib, "lib/main.dart"

 ## Final Result image: